Sarahon/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 First, let's make our own remote repository fork of Space Station 14.
 You'll need a GitHub account for this, of course.
 'Forking' it like this just means you're copying all of the repository's history and changes into your own remote repository so that you can do stuff freely to the code.

-Your remote repository doesn't automatically update with changes from the original SS14 repo--you'll have to do that yourself, which I'll talk about later.
+Your remote repository doesn't automatically update with changes from the original GS14 repo--you'll have to do that yourself, which I'll talk about later.

-Navigate to the [Space Station 14 repository](https://github.com/space-wizards/space-station-14) and click here:
+Navigate to the [Goob Station repository](https://github.com/Goob-Station/Goob-Station) and click here:

 ![](https://i.imgur.com/lAHNHdD.png)

 From there, it'll ask you where to fork it and what to name it--just to your regular account, and name it whatever you please!
-I'd stick with `space-station-14` if you just want to help out with development, though.
+I'd stick with `Goob-Station` if you just want to help out with development, though.

 ### 2.2 Creating your local repository